-All stakeholders (Including but not limited to, employees, customers, suppliers, government bodies and financial institutions) are encouraged to raise genuine concerns about possible improprieties in matters of financial reporting, compliance and other malpractices in the Group at the earliest opportunity, and in an appropriate way.
+All stakeholders (including but not limited to, employees, customers, suppliers, government bodies and financial institutions) are encouraged to raise genuine concerns about possible improprieties in matters of financial reporting, compliance and other malpractices in the Group at the earliest opportunity, and in an appropriate way.

-This Policy is designed to:
+This Whistleblowing Policy and Procedures is designed to:

-- Support the Company's values and Code of Ethics and Conduct; - Ensure stakeholders can raise genuine concerns without fear of reprisals and safeguard such person's confidentiality; - Protect a whistleblower from reprisal consequent to making a genuine disclosure; and - Provide a transparent and confidential process for dealing with concerns.
+- Support ATA's values and Code of Ethics and Conduct; - Ensure stakeholders can raise genuine concerns without fear of reprisals and safeguard such person's confidentiality; - Protect whistleblower from reprisal consequent to making a genuine disclosure; and - Provide a transparent and confidential process for dealing with concerns.

-The whistle-blowing Policy and Procedures is available on the Company's website at http://www.ataims.com.my.
+The Whistleblowing Policy and Procedures is available on the Company's website at www.ataims. com.my.